Submitted to Real Estate Economics

-Abstract: This paper investigates the extent to which short-term fluctuations in air quality affect housing prices, shedding light on the behavioral response of housing market participants to temporary environmental conditions.
-Standard economic theory suggests that forward-looking, rational individuals should base their decisions on long-term air quality expectations; thus, housing prices should not respond to transient changes in pollution.
-If prices do respond to temporary changes in pollution levels, this would indicate that myopic behavior on the part of buyers and sellers.
-Using detailed data on residential real estate transactions and pollution levels from South Korea between 2015 and early 2020, I show that temporary increases in air pollution significantly reduce housing prices.
-The effect is strongest for visible pollutants such as particulate matter (PM10).
-These findings suggest that individuals are influenced by the salience of environmental conditions at the time of property visits, with the visual impact of pollution playing a critical role in shaping real estate market outcomes.
+Abstract: This paper investigates how short-term fluctuations in air quality affect housing prices and identifies the behavioral response of housing market participants to temporary environmental conditions.
+Standard economic theory suggests that forwardlooking, rational individuals should base their decisions on long-term air quality expectations; thus, housing prices should not respond to transient changes in pollution.
+If prices do respond to temporary changes in pollution levels, this would indicate myopic behavior on the part of buyers and sellers.
+Using residential transaction data and pollution measures from South Korea between 2015 and early 2020, I find that temporary increases in pollution during the days when property visits and negotiations occur lead to lower housing prices.
+The effect is strongest for visible pollutants such as PM10.
+The results imply that buyers respond to salient environmental conditions at the time of seeing the property, and that the perceptible impact of pollution is a key driver of these short-run price adjustments.

 Cheng, C., Deck, C., & Kim, W. (2023).
 Collective Action and Intra-Group Conflict: An Experiment.
 Defence and Peace Economics, 1-16.